tanjieling0/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
 * You can remove all the personâ€™s tags by typing `t/` without specifying any tags after it.
-* You can remove a remark from a person by typing `remark i/ID` without specifying any remarks after it.
 * You cannot edit a field that is invalid to the current person type.

 Examples: